We don’t have a lot in common with Buzzfeed. In fact, it’s rare that we find ourselves nodding along with something it says.

-It’s also obvious in the work of our client Colorado cake artist Jack Phillips, whose cakeshop was once called an “art gallery of cakes” by a local journalist.
-He sculpts and paints cakes to create custom designs for his clients.
+It’s similar to the process of another cake artist, our client Jack Phillips, whose cakeshop was once called an “art gallery of cakes” by a local journalist.
+Jack sculpts and paints cakes to create custom designs for his clients.
 And the results are similarly stunning – just look at the detail in Jack’s custom works.

 It’s hard to deny that these cakes are art.
 Like an artist painting on canvas or sculpting from marble, Jack custom designs these beautiful creations.
 And when he crafts a custom wedding cake, he produces artistic expression protected by the First Amendment.

-We are asking the U.S. Supreme Court to uphold Jack’s freedom to peacefully live and work according to his faith.
-As the Supreme Court has said itself: “At the heart of the First Amendment lies the principle that each person should decide for himself or herself the ideas and beliefs deserving of expression, consideration, and adherence.”
-That is why the Court should affirm Jack’s freedom to decline to create art that celebrates a view of marriage that conflicts with his own.
+As the U.S. Supreme Court has said: “At the heart of the First Amendment lies the principle that each person should decide for himself or herself the ideas and beliefs deserving of expression, consideration, and adherence.”